Classic Faithful 32x (Jappa and PA) Texturing Rules and Guidelines

 Picture 27: Examples of gem and metal blocks.
 Note the heavy usage of added colors and blended gaps.

 Contiguous stones that are not broken up into defined shapes should not have any added colors, and should be upscaled in a highly “painted” style, meaning that blobs of color shouldn’t have definition added to them where none exists, and it should be upscaled in a very literal sense of being closer to a simple “demixelling” pass.
-However, avoiding jagged edges and keeping cohesion present with the rest of the textures is still key.
+However, avoiding jagged edges and keeping stylistic cohesion present with the rest of the textures is still important.

 Picture 28: Examples of contiguous stone textures.
 Note the lack of added detail and the plasticky look.